CryptoSingh1337/todo-list/README.md

 ### Installation:
 1. Install JDK.
-2. Unzip the JavaFX libraray and Paste it at "C:\JavaFX\".
-3. Run the run.bat file which is present inside the TodoList Jar File folder.
+2. Run the run.bat file which is present inside the TodoList Jar File folder.
 Thats it.

 ## ScreenShots